-The Connections Conference 2019 will include a balance of plenary and breakout sessions, ample networking time, and a resource marketplace.
-This year’s theme - adaptive - will support nonprofit sector resiliency and responsiveness to change.
-Expert speakers and thought leaders will challenge our perceptions, provide us with new skills, and build a shared understanding of how in the nonprofit sector can become adaptive in the face of unpredictable times and challenges in securing resources.
+The Connections Conference 2019 included a balance of plenary and breakout sessions, networking time, and a resource marketplace.
+The theme - adaptive - supported nonprofit sector resiliency and responsiveness to change.
+Expert speakers and thought leaders challenged our perceptions, provided us with new skills, and built a shared understanding of how the nonprofit sector can become adaptive in the face of unpredictable times and challenges in securing resources.

 Connections Conference 2019 Program Overview